anton-k/mig/README.md

 newtype Get ty m a = Get (m a)
 ```

 It has phantom-argument for type of the response.
-In this example we return @Text@
+In this example we return `Text`
 as response body with 200 ok status.
 It seems that we need two typed to specify result `ty` and `a`.

 Beside `Text` we also can return `Json`, `Html`, raw `ByteString` as response.
 But we have